 Evermay Wealth Management is a fee-only financial advisor firm.
 As a fee-only firm, compensation for individual advisors comes solely from the portfolio management fees that clients pay.
 This differs from a fee-based firm, which may also receive compensation in the form of commissions.
-There is no account minimum necessary to start working with Evermay, but the firm will charge clients a minimum annual fee of $5,000.
+There is a $1 million account minimum necessary to start working with Evermay, though the firm may be willing to accept those with less than that amount.

 The firm has a fairly small staff.
 A handful of advisors hold the certified financial planner (CFP) designation and a couple more hold the designation of chartered financial analyst (CFA).
 These advisors help serve the firm's clients, who are mostly individuals with and without a high net worth.
 Other types of clients include charitable organizations and business entities.

 Evermay Wealth Management Background

 Evermay Wealth Management was founded in December 2008 by three partners: William Pitt, Damon White and Biljana McKinley.
 All but McKinley still work with the firm.
 Pitt, who serves as president, is the majority owner of the firm.

 Evermay provides two main services for clients: investment management and wealth planning.
 Investment management includes the creation and management of an investment portfolio, while wealth planning focuses on understanding a client’s individual needs and helping the client to meet financial goals.
 Examples of wealth planning are creating a financial plan, making an estate plan, planning to reduce taxes and analyzing insurance needs.

 Evermay Wealth Management Investing Strategy

 To create portfolios for clients, Evermay Wealth Management uses a few different investment programs as a base.
 These programs outline the general objectives of an investment plan and range from a conservative approach, designed to prevent the loss of capital, to an aggressive - and potentially more volatile - approach that’s intended to help long-term investors build wealth.

 Advisors do deviate from these programs though.
 Ultimately, the asset allocation of an investment portfolio will match the client’s goals and situation.
 Evermay invests its clients’ assets in equities and fixed-income securities, both of which could be in mutual funds or exchange-traded funds (ETFs).